 We may share your personal information in the following contexts.

-HOW LONG DO WE STORE YOUR PERSONAL INFORMATION?
+HOW LONG DO WE PROCESS YOUR INFORMATION?

-We will retain and use your personal information for as long as is necessary to fulfill the purposes for which it was collected, to comply with our business requirements and legal obligations, to resolve disputes, to protect our assets, to provide our services, and to enforce our agreements.
+We retain and use your personal information for as long as is necessary to fulfill the purposes for which it was collected, to comply with our business requirements and legal obligations, to resolve disputes, to protect our assets, to provide our services, and to enforce our agreements.

-To the extent permitted by law, we may retain and use anonymous and aggregated information for performance reporting, benchmarking, and analytic purposes and for product and service improvement.
-When we delete personal information, it will be removed from our active servers and databases as well as the Site; but, it may remain in our archives when it is not practical or possible to delete it.
+To the extent permitted by law, we may retain and use anonymous, de-identified, and aggregated information for performance reporting, benchmarking, and analytic purposes and for product and service improvement.
+When we delete data, it will be removed from our active servers and databases; but, it may remain in our archives when it is not practical or possible to delete it.

-HOW DO WE PROTECT YOUR INFORMATION?
+HOW DO WE PROTECT YOUR PERSONAL INFORMATION?

 We use SSL technology to encrypt data in transit, and we also encrypt data at rest on our systems.
 We do not store or save your financial information.
 While our security measures seek to protect your personal information in our possession, no security system is perfect, and no data transmission over the Internet can be guaranteed to be 100% secure.
 As a result, while we strive to protect your personal information, we cannot guarantee or warrant the security of any information you transmit to or from our Site, and you do so at your own risk.
 We cannot promise that your personal information will remain absolutely secure in all circumstances.